2023 Creative Writing

 Creative Writing students explore writing techniques through practice, group discussion, and individual critiquing sessions with faculty.
 Emphasis is placed on developing a keen awareness of the sound, shape, and connotative possibilities of the written word.
 Various types of creative writing may be explored, but there will be a strong emphasis on poetry.
 Applicants should be aware that class discussions are on a collegiate level and may contain mature subject matter.
-15-16 students are accepted.
+Up to 16 students are accepted.

 Writers with strong storytelling abilities and an interest in filmmaking are encouraged to audition for both film & video and creative writing.

 Requirements for Applicants

 To apply to the creative writing program, applicants may submit up to five (5) pages of writing.
 Up to three (3) pages may be previously written work and up to two (2) pages must be a new work created for this audition.
 The new work must include the following elements: a repeated or persistent sound, a type of shelter, and a food item.
 Writing submissions may be any combination of poetry, fiction, personal essay, and/or an excerpt from a longer work.

 Monday, February 13, 2023 at 11:59 p.m.
 Monday, February 20, 2023 at 11:59 p.m.